 Panama's location and role in global trade make its success vital to U.S. prosperity and national security.
-While Panama's economic growth rate is among the highest in the hemisphere – surpassing ten percent in 2011 – the country faces the challenge of making this growth more inclusive.
+While Panama's economic growth rate is among the highest in the hemisphere – surpassing ten percent in 2011 and 2012 – the country faces the challenge of making this growth more inclusive.
 Increasing pressure from drug trafficking and organized criminal activity contributes to security problems that threaten to undermine Panamanian security, democratic institutions, and economic prosperity.
 Because of our shared history, cultural ties between both countries are strong.

 U.S. Assistance to Panama